What is a Behavioral Intervention Team?

 The BIT is a multidisciplinary team that intervenes using a holistic model of care.
 BIT consists of representatives from administration, instructional faculty, counseling, and SAS/DSPS services.

 When a BIT receives reports of concerning behavior or misconduct the team conducts an investigation and determines the best mechanisms for support, direct intervention and mediation, warning/notification, and response.
 The team engages campus resources, and the resources of the community, and coordinates follow-up.
 The Members have been trained by NaBITa.

-If you have a student that is showing hostility and/or violence towards others, being disruptive, or showing signs of emotional distress, click here for the referral form.
+If you have a student that is showing hostility and/or violence towards others, being disruptive or showing signs of emotional distress, email the Staff Assistant to the Dean of Student Services

 If I refer, can I have a student removed from class immediately?